rspamd/rspamd/doc/faq.md

 }
 ```

-This script sort messages according their spam action and also copies messages with statistics symbols `BAYES_HAM` and `BAYES_SPAM` to the appropriate folders for further analysis.
+This script sort messages according to their spam action and also copies messages with the symbols `BAYES_HAM` and `BAYES_SPAM` to the appropriate folders for further analysis.

 ### How to distinguish inbound and outbound traffic for rspamd instance

-From version `1.8.0`, rmilter can pass a special header to rspamd called `settings-id`.
-This header allows rspamd to apply some specific settings for a message scanned.
-This allows to set custom scores for message and to disable some rules or even group of rules when processing.
-For example, we want to disable some rules for outbound scanning.
-Then we could create an entry in [settings](https://rspamd.com/doc/configuration/settings.html) module:
+From version 1.8.0 onwards, rmilter can pass a special header to rspamd called `settings-id`.
+This header allows rspamd to apply specific settings for a message.
+You can set custom scores for a message or disable some rules or even a group of rules when scanning.
+For example, if we want to disable some rules for outbound scanning we could create an entry in the [settings](https://rspamd.com/doc/configuration/settings.html) module:

 ```ucl
 settings {